JimJafar/blog-posts/js-oop-cheat-sheet/post.md

 console.log(closure.getprivateProperty()); // off
 </pre>

+## Module Pattern
-## Module pattern (basically a closure wrapped in an IIFE)
+The module pattern in it's simplest form is basically a closure wrapped in an IIFE.
-Useful if you need a single object that supports private members and state
+Useful for isolating code, for example a library or a namespace.
+Supports private members and exposing a public API.
+Well designed modules operate independently of other code so can be dropped in and out as needed.
+There are many variations on this pattern - see links in the [Further Reading](#further) section below.

 <pre lang="js" toggle="no">
 var Module = (function() {